vholik/medusa-custom-attributes/README.md

 Now you're good to go! 🚀

-## Features

-1. Ranking values by drag and drop in admin panel 🤯
-2. Filter products by attributes 💪
-3. Getting category with attributes 👀

 ## Why should I use Medusa custom attributes plugin

 Medusa custom attributes plugin lets you define custom attributes in categories and use them in products.
 Plugin let's you filter products by your custom attributes.

 ## Using plugin

-After adding products with custom attributes you can filter them by using query params:
+After adding products with custom attributes you can filter them using query params:

 ```
 ?attributes[YOUR_CUSTOM_ATTRIBUTE_HANDLE][0]=YOUR_ATTRIBUTE_VALUE